 23 Fiction Writing Ideas That Will Revitalize Your Story

-Sometimes, our fiction writing projects dry up.
+Sometimes our fiction writing projects dry up.
 The characters turn out to be flat, the plot becomes formulaic, and the story suddenly seems lackluster.

 This is when a lot of writers give up and file their half-finished manuscripts into a bottom drawer never to be seen again.
 What a waste of time and energy.

-But before giving up on a project, why not try to resurrect it?
+Before giving up on a project, why not try to resurrect it?
 Some stories may not be salvageable, but many can be rescued with a little innovative thinking and a few fresh fiction writing ideas.

 Fiction Writing Ideas

 Today’s writing ideas will help you enhance stories that are suffering from a variety of maladies ranging from boring plots to unrealistic characters.
-Scroll through these ideas and see if your story can’t be revitalized.
+Scroll through these ideas and see if your story can be revitalized.

 - Give your characters more than a goal.
 The characters’ goals are the core of almost every story.
 They are looking for love, trying to return home, or attempting to save the world.
 In addition to a goal, give your characters secrets, regrets, ulterior motives, bad memories, or any other issues that will shape their decisions as they move toward the goal.

 - Breathe life into the setting.
-Sometimes, a story’s setting is just a backdrop: Anytown, U.S.A.
+Sometimes a story’s setting is just a backdrop: Anytown, U.S.A.
 But you can enliven a story by giving the setting a little time in the spotlight.
 Any setting, from a deserted island to a major metropolis, can have personality.

 - Make new character connections.
 Relationships often drive plot and conflict.
 What if two characters who barely know each other find out they share a friend (or enemy)?
 Build interesting relationships between all the characters in your story.

 - Add a twist.
-Some plots plod along pretty predictably.
+Some plots plod along predictably.
 Give your story some zing by tying the plot up in knots.
 Nothing keeps readers glued to the page like plot twists and cliffhangers.

 - Fine-tune the descriptions.
 Don’t tell us the character is staring at a wall.
 Show him staring at something on the wall: a crack, an ant, or peeling wallpaper.
 If a character is wearing blue jeans, tell us whether they’re old and faded or crisp, dark denims.

 - Enhance the dialogue.
 Are all the characters speaking in the same voice?
 It’s probably your voice.
 Give each character distinct expressions.
-Maybe one character says “dude” a lot while another is constantly assigning pet names to everyone he meets.
+Maybe one character says “dude” a lot while another is constantly assigning pet names to everyone she meets.

 - Push conflict to the brink.
 There’s a reason the hero never diffuses a bomb until one second to detonation.
 Get your characters so deep into conflict, readers start to believe there’s no way out.
-Then, save the day!
+Then save the day!

 - Introduce an archetypal character.
 These characters stand out and feel familiar.
-Introduce a mentor or a trickster or give one of your existing characters some archetypal qualities.
+Introduce a mentor or a trickster, or give one of your existing characters some archetypal qualities.

 - Scour your favorite stories for tried-and-true fiction writing ideas.
 If your story hits a slump, just think about how some of the writers you admire have handled similar problems.